fredriko/metacurate-regularly/README.md

 python main.py -c configs/metacurate_news_2022_1.json
 ````

-NOTE that this is a long-running process: the vectorization step will take a long time (up to an
+NOTE that this is a long-running process: the vectorization step will take a long time if you're running on a CPU,
-hour) if you're running on a CPU, and the clustering takes quite some time too.
+and the clustering takes quite some time too.